d3/d3-scale/README.md

 ### Threshold Scales

 Threshold scales are similar to quantize scales, except they allow you to map arbitrary subsets of the domain to discrete values in the range.
 The input domain is still continuous, and divided into slices based on a set of threshold values.
 The input domain is typically a dimension of the data that you want to visualize, such as the height of students in meters in a sample population.
 The output range is typically a dimension of the desired output visualization, such as a set of colors.
+See [bl.ocks.org/3306362](http://bl.ocks.org/mbostock/3306362) for an example.

 <a name="threshold" href="#threshold">#</a> <b>threshold</b>()